collab-community/journey-book/journeys/Adarsh-jaiss.md

 # [Adarsh Jaiswal](https://github.com/Adarsh-jaiss)'s Coding Journey

 I am Adarsh, from india 🇮🇳 .
-I am a Python programmer🐍 and i am currently learning DevOps. i am specially focused on operator side, but i am trying to be proficiet in one programming lanugage i.e python , since every operator should have small knowledge about devops.
+I am a Python programmer🐍 and i am currently learning DevOps. i am specially focused on operator side, but i am trying to be proficiet in one programming lanugage i.e python , since every operator should have small knowledge about a programming language in devops.

 Other than that ,

 📌I am an open source advocate 🚩 &

 📌I am a content creator at  TWITTER, and i give talks on various twitter spaces as well